CAT 2025 Formula Sheet: Key Quantitative Aptitude Formulas for Success

 Shortcut Formulas

-Following are some Quantitative Aptitude Formulas which can be used as Cat Quant Formula Cheat Sheet for the preparation and exam point of view:
+Following are some Quantitative Aptitude Formulas which can be used as a CAT Quant Formula Cheat Sheet for the preparation and exam point of view:

-1. If the distance covered in each stage of journey is same, but speeds are different then, the average speed is the harmonic mean of the different speeds.
+1. If the distance covered in each stage of the journey is the same, but speeds are different, then the average speed is the harmonic mean of the different speeds.

 1. If the time taken in each stage of journey is same, but speeds are different then, the average speed is the average of the different speeds.